top of page

 Of course, it’s all fiction.
 I doubt that the white-haired, dignified man I sat opposite last week who was reading official-looking documents probably wasn’t an ex-M16, ostensively retired, but actually on a secret mission to find his long-lost brother.
 Doesn’t matter, in my head he is.

-Creating backstory for the random people I encounter is one of my favourite hobbies.
+Creating a backstory for the random people I encounter is one of my favourite hobbies.

 I think a lot of writers feel like that.
 Forget ‘all the world’s a stage, and all the men and women merely players’.
 Writers are more like the narrators of other people’s lives.

-Lisa was your average, hardworking single mum living and working in London.
-She would have been destined to stay so, had seen not missed her usual tube to her shift at Tescos.
-Today, on the Kennington via Charing Cross line, on a train that had arrived only two minutes later, she would find her call to adventure, irresistible to ignore.
+Lisa was your average, hardworking single mum, living and working in London.
+If she had not missed her usual tube to her shift at Tescos, she would have stayed destined to be so.
+Today, on the Kennington via Charing Cross line, on a train that had arrived only two minutes later, she would find her call to adventure irresistible to ignore.

 You get the idea.
 That’s how we create characters.

-If you're struggling to think of your character's outfit, keep your eyes open.
-Maybe you'll pass someone on the street modelling your character's look.
-That's why we keep our notebooks close at all times.
-Maybe you'll hear a joke which you can weave into your dialogue or an anecdote you can turn into a story.
-Or you've decided, for some inexplicable reason, your character simply must have an exotic way of speaking but you have no idea what that sounds like.
-In a big city like London, you're guaranteed to hear speech patterns and accents from all around the world.
+If you’re struggling to think of your character’s outfit, keep your eyes open.
+Maybe you’ll pass someone on the street modelling your character’s look.
+That’s why we keep our notebooks close.
+Maybe you’ll hear a joke which you can weave into your dialogue or an anecdote you can turn into a story.
+Or you’ve decided, for some inexplicable reason, your character simply must have an exotic way of speaking, but you have no idea what that sounds like.
+In a big city like London, you’re guaranteed to hear speech patterns and accents from all around the world.

-In short, I found I felt my least creative when I was plugged into my headphones or watching something on my phone.
+In short, I discovered I felt my least creative when I used my headphones or watched something on my phone.

 And if you’re looking for help in creating characters, K. M. Weiland has an incredible wealth of articles to point you in the right direction.